LSEG-API-Samples/Article.EMA.Java.Database2MDSPublisher/README.md

-# Publishing content from internal database to TREP
+# Publishing content from internal database to MDS

 Database is/was a central entity in many legacy systems.
 Applications were built and maintained around database capabilities, resulting in accumulation of high quality and rare information in the database.
 With the advent of newer technologies, which have moved from database centric to message oriented architecture, often times there is a need for an adapter which can extract the information from database and provide it on a bus.
 This article will briefly discuss various mechanisms to do such a thing.
-In this article we will discuss techniques which can be used to extract data from a table, and develop a minimal OMM publisher using Refinitiv Realtime API to publish this extracted data to TREP infrastructure.
+In this article we will discuss techniques which can be used to extract data from a table, and develop a minimal OMM publisher using Refinitiv Realtime API to publish this extracted data to MDS infrastructure.
 The sample code provided with this article is specifically for MySQL database, but can be extended to any other database and complex schema's.
 While a simple usage scenario is discussed in this article, an application developer should also consider possibilities - such as when database information is published, but the transaction rolls back, making the just published information incorrect.

 Refinitiv also provides a product called Database Publishing System (DPS), which is a tightly integrated component of the Refinitiv Realtime Market Data System that publishes information stored inside relational databases or flat files, in CSV and XML formats, and makes it available to any data consuming application.